LoadStar822/Chimera/README.md

 ### 5. Profile

-The `profile` function generates a taxonomic profile from the classification results.
-By default, it calculates the abundance, Shannon index, and Simpson index at different taxonomic levels (e.g., kingdom, phylum, class, order, family, genus, and species).
+The `profile` function generates a taxonomic profile from `ChimeraEvidence.tsv`, the aggregate evidence file produced by `classify`. `ChimeraClassify.tsv` is the per-read selective classification output and is not used as the abundance input.
+By default, `profile` calculates abundance, Shannon index, and Simpson index at different taxonomic levels (e.g., kingdom, phylum, class, order, family, genus, and species).
 Additionally, the `-k` option can be used to generate a **Krona chart** for interactive visualization.

 **Available Parameters:**
-- `-i` or `--input` (required): Input file(s) containing classification results.
+- `-i` or `--input` (required): Input file(s) containing `ChimeraEvidence.tsv` aggregate evidence.
 - `-o` or `--output`: Output file name for the profile (default: `ChimeraProfile`).
 - `-k` or `--krona`: Generate a Krona chart for interactive visualization.